mdaffin/disconnected.systems/content/blog/2017-03-13-rust-powered-rover.md

 Once you commit and push these changes travis should start building.
 We can then tag our next version to cause travis to build and publish the ready to go images.

+## Conclusion

+We have introduced another building block to the rover platform, we can now cross compile rust programs and embed them in our raspberry pi images and have a basic module to control our rover.
+The next step is a to build basic web server that uses what we have done here to allow us to finally remotely control the rover through an web interface.